d-zucho/obsidian_the_grind/010 - Programming/012 - JavaScript/Types.md

-### Null
+### Null #keywords #js/keywords

-- Represents, literally, nothing.
+- Null - Represents, literally, nothing.
 Nothingness.

 >[!note]
 >Only One value for null: `null`

-### Undefined
+### Undefined #keywords #js/keywords

-- Value assigned to variables who do not yet have a value
+- Undefined - Value assigned to variables who do not yet have a value

 >[!note]
 >Only One value for undefined: `undefined`

-### Number
+### Number #keywords #js/keywords

-- Consist of all numeric values -- decimals (floats) and regular numbers
+- Number - Consist of all numeric values -- decimals (floats) and regular numbers

 	#### Using e notation
 	- Can initialize a number using '*scientific notation*']]